HART for Government

 Ways to build upon our methods

 Our tool is based on the Census, so it is renewed with fresh data every five years.
 You may have access to more regular population data, or more fulsome data, to help you set targets to address homelessness and housing need.
 The census has data gaps.
 Homeless people without shelter or in emergency shelters, individuals living in congregate housing (such as rooming houses and long-term care facilities), and students are not counted in Core Housing Need.
 Suppressed demand (households moving to another region because of affordability concerns) is also not directly calculated.
 Issues like accessibility, location, and security of tenure, essential to adequate housing, are not part of Core Housing Need; the HART project is working with Statistics Canada on addressing these gaps.
-Your government should also be measuring housing completions, and costs of new and existing ownership and rental housing by income category to measure progress on housing targets.
+Your government should also be measuring housing completions, as well as costs of new and existing ownership and rental housing by income category to measure progress on housing targets.

 Our tool has a simple interface that generates five key metrics for every community, and we also have a public dataverse featuring all of our disaggregated data, where you can ask your own questions of the data based on your community’s needs, including tenure.
 If you do not have a data expert on your team, we also offer free eLearning to use the dataverse, Beyond 20/20, and our whole suite of tools more in-depth.